Blogging: The ultimate guide

 Before you begin, take a little time to think about what you want to write.
 Who is your audience and what do you want to tell them?
 What do you want them to know/understand/do after they have read your post?
 Which topics do you want to cover in your post and in what order?
 Answering these questions before you write will help you to write better articles.

-Read on: How to start writing a blog post »
+Keep on reading: How to start writing a blog post »

 Write clear paragraphs

 We advise that you always start each paragraph with the most important sentence, then explain or elaborate on it.
 That way, a reader will be able to grasp the most relevant content from your article, just by reading the first sentence of each of your paragraphs.
 Don’t make your paragraphs too long; 7 or 8 sentences is quite long enough.
 Think about the order of your paragraphs and remember they should follow each other logically.
+Next to that, consider using fewer uncommon and complex words to make it easier for readers to understand your text.

-Keep on reading: Practical tips to set up a clear text structure »
+Read more: Practical tips to set up a clear text structure »

 Get help and ask for feedback